 For instance, fraud claims systems optimized for agents rely on the agent to identify fraud, process chargebacks and ensure accounting accuracy.
 So in a stable environment, this setup can be cost-effective.

-Consequently, the agent-optimized legacy system described above now requires development: the system doesn’t integrate with self-service and lacks reporting necessary for effective staff management.
+Consequently, the agent-optimized legacy system described above now requires development: the system doesn’t integrate with customer expected self-service and lacks reporting necessary for effective staff management.

-The result is angst by the fraud organization to meet the challenge, as well as ineffective operations and increased fraud risk.
+The result is angst by the fraud organization to meet the challenge, ineffective operations and increased fraud risk.

 Historically, organizations tackled challenges as they surfaced.